Mashamba/hackathon-starter/README.md

 See [Deployment](#deployment) for more information on how to setup an account and a new database step-by-step with mLab.

-### Why Jade instead of Handlebars?
+### Why pug instead of Handlebars?
 When I first started this project I didn't have any experience with Handlebars.
 Since then I have worked on Ember.js apps and got myself familiar with the Handlebars syntax.
-While it is true Handlebars is easier, because it looks like good old HTML, I have no regrets picking Jade over Handlebars.
+While it is true Handlebars is easier, because it looks like good old HTML, I have no regrets picking pug over Handlebars.
 First off, it's the default template engine in Express, so someone who has built Express apps in the past already knows it.
 Secondly, I find `extends` and `block` to be indispensable, which as far as I know, Handlebars does not have out of the box.
-And lastly, subjectively speaking, Jade looks much cleaner and shorter than Handlebars, or any non-HAML style for that matter.
+And lastly, subjectively speaking, pug looks much cleaner and shorter than Handlebars, or any non-HAML style for that matter.

 ### Why do you have all routes defined in app.js?
 For the sake of simplicity.
 While there might be a better approach,